-- Fortran modules - more sophisticated than C header files but harder to cope with - What if I have hundreds of header files - tools like "makedepend" can write the rules for you - GNU autotools (e.g. configure) produce Makefiles - unfortunately, not human understandable! - Make has a whole host of default rules and variables - I prefer makefiles to be explicit and not assume these
+- Fortran modules - more sophisticated than C header files but harder to cope with - What if I have hundreds of header files - tools like "makedepend" can write the rules for you - GNU autotools (e.g. configure) produce Makefiles - unfortunately, not human understandable! - Make has many implicit (default) rules and variables - I prefer makefiles to be explicit and not assume these